Dyndrilliac/nordvpn-spider/README.md

 <h5 class="Title mb-3">us2826.nordvpn.com</h5>
 ```

 Note that your optimal server hostname may not be the same as mine.
 Anyway, before we do anything we want to see if we can simply pull the information we want (the server's hostname) out of the page's HTML output.
-So right-click on the element's HTML code and copy the selector and XPath.
+So right-click on the element's HTML code and copy the CSS selector and the XPath.

 * Selector: ``#recommended > div > div > div:nth-child(2) > div.col-xs-12.col-sm-8.col-sm-offset-2.col-md-offset-0.col-md-6.mt-sm-7 > div > div > div.Card__body > div.py-10.px-6.text-center > div.js-RecommendedServerSection__card > h5``
 * XPath: ``//*[@id="recommended"]/div/div/div[2]/div[1]/div/div/div[2]/div[1]/div[2]/h5``